#1 Welcome to Hurricane Season

-Tidelines will also start with a series articles, called Hurricane Hints which are things that you can do now to be better prepared for an emergency.
+Tidelines will also start a series of articles, called Hurricane Hints, which are things that you can do now to be better prepared for an emergency.
 Following the ‘Hints’ series, we’ll post articles addressing preparation, evacuation, recovery, planning for pets and so on.

 Last, please keep in mind that the Tidelines staff, all volunteers, will make every effort to keep our followers informed of the status of the storm, evacuation, and recovery efforts during such an event; however, we can’t predict the intensity of oncoming storms, whether we will be home or on vacation travels when it hits, or whether there will be internet capability available wherever it is that we evacuate to.
 Please check the Town of Seabrook Island’s website and watch for the SIPOA’s e-blasts.

 #2 Hurricane Hint – Work through your Freezer

 Most of us keep excess frozen food stored in our freezers, things that we picked up on sale at the grocery store that we haven’t managed to use yet.

 You’ll remember, in the case of Hurricane Matthew, Berkeley Electric decided to protect their equipment by cutting the power to Seabrook Island before the storm hit, and it took several days for the power to come back online.
 As a result, most of us had to dispose of a freezers’ worth of food.
 Don’t let that happen again.
 Now is the time to eat down the foods in your freezer and keep only a minimal amount of frozen food in it until hurricane season is over.

 Also, check your homeowner’s policy to see if it covers your freezer contents in the event of a power outage.